I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 This is the feature of Lusha that I cloned, their prospect search feature:

-The clone won't have all the filters you see on the left above, because that'll be as good as building a full SaaS tool already.
-Nevertheless, the clone is still comprehensive enough that your end users can use.
+The clone will not have all the filters you see on the left above, because that would be the same as building a full SaaS tool already.
+Still, it is comprehensive enough to be useful.

 - Search LinkedIn profiles with country, job title and company